3 Natural Color Pallet Ideas to Create a Calm Space

 Image

 In this room, pops of vibrant green from the plants combine with the furniture’s various shades of brown, all of which stand out against the white walls.
 This color scheme creates a simple and calming living room.
+A round Sisal rug ties the room together.

 Image